asubowo/morgana/README.md

 A Discord bot written in NodeJS to automatically dispense serotonin wherever deployed!

 # Features
+### OpenAI/ChatGPT integration
+Morgana will talk back to you in a dedicated channel you specify.

 ### Subreddit relinker
 This bot will automatically relink mentions of `'/r/<subreddit>'`, `'r/<subreddit>'` to reddit.
 It doesn't do any fancy subreddit loading or whatnot, just dropping the subreddit into a hotlink for users to click on.